freage/java-2D-games/README.md

 Current code
 ------------
-The result is a complicated (but motivated) OOP-designed game program where you can choose between different games.
-There is a makefile, so run `make click` to play the click games, and `make tick` to play the tick games.
+The result is a complicated (but motivated) OOP-design for a game GUI with a set of standard 2D games.

 Considering the games separately, this OOP design might slow down the games somewhat.
 But the code "demonstrates" my knowledge of Java and OOP in several areas: